jimka2001/clojurein-student/clojurein-source-code/doc/unit-0.md

 # Unit 0 - Structure of Course and Homework

+## Functional Programming

+### Introduction

+This course is an introduction to functional programming using the Clojure programming language.
+Clojure is a lisp implemented on the JVM.
+My hope, as your instructor, is to show you enough to make you interested and intrigued.
+Even if you don't use Clojure in your day to day work, understanding more paradigms and problem solving approaches will make you are more effective problem solver.

+---

+### What is Functional Programming?

+The answer depends on who you ask.
+There are several principles:

+  - Programming with functions
+  - Recursion
+  - Avoiding mutation
+  - Avoiding side effects
+  - Pure functions
+  - Functions as objects
+  - Higher order functions

+### Why study functional programming?

+  - You will need to read programs written using FP languages or FP style
+  - You may work using FP languages
+  - High paying and interesting [jobs](https://www.devjobsscanner.com/blog/top-10-highest-paid-programming-languages/), and [jobs](https://www.efinancialcareers.fr/en/news/2023/05/clojure-engineer-jobs-best-paid-programming-language).
+  - You can apply FP techniques to imperative languages
+  - You need to know lots of techniques to choose the best one.

+### Funcational Languages

+There are several current and historical functional programming languages:

+  - Clojure
+  - Scala
+  - Common Lisp
+  - Haskell
+  - Scheme
+  - ML
+  - OCaml
+  - Erlang
+  - Elixer
+  - F#

+---

 ## Installing Clojure

 You'll need to install clojure onto your local machine or laptop.